-Scotland hopefuls Reshape Technology and Go Green Expert will compete in the worldwide Grand Final in Amsterdam in November, pitching against teams from 50 countries worldwide for prize money of up to €10,000 and a place on the renowned Climate-KIC Accelerator start-up development programme.
+Scotland hopefuls Reshape Technology, Go Green Expert and Loch Electronics will compete in the worldwide Grand Final in Amsterdam on 14-15 November, pitching against teams from 50 countries worldwide for prize money of up to €10,000 and a place on the renowned Climate-KIC Accelerator start-up development programme.

 The three start-ups are all supported by the Edinburgh Centre for Carbon Innovation (ECCI) - host of the 2018 ClimateLaunchpad Global Grand Final and the leading low carbon hub for Scotland and beyond.
 Based in the capital city of one of the world’s most climate-ambitious countries, ECCI supports innovative cleantech start-ups and delivers game-changing projects for a thriving zero carbon future.

 The plucky finalists beat off stiff competiton from eight budding Scottish climate entrepreneurs who took part in the ClimateLaunchpad boot camp - an intensive programme of mentoring and training to help them turn their green idea into world-beating solutions.
 Loch Electronics came a close third place in the national final and made it into the grand final via the wild card competition.

 Scotland's grand finalists are hoping to follow in the footsteps of 2018 success story Lorenzo Conti, who pitched against 135 cleantech start-ups to win third place for his company Crover - bagging € 2,500 and becoming the top performing Scottish team in the competition ever.

 Edinburgh based Anthony Magrath is the founder of Reshape Technology, a start-up developing a product that enables individuals to measure, budget and reduce their personal carbon footprint.